 What are the benefits of APS-C?

-When it comes to image quality, it’s a general rule of thumb that a bigger sensor equals better performance, with less noise in low light and sometimes better dynamic range – but there are plenty of advantages to APS-C, usually depending on what exactly it is you want from your camera.
+Regarding image quality, it’s generally true that a bigger sensor equals better performance, with less noise in low light and sometimes better dynamic range – but there are plenty of advantages to APS-C; depending on just what you want from your camera.

 One of the big advantages is that APS-C systems are normally smaller and lighter than full-frame equivalents.
-With often smaller bodies and definitely smaller optics, it’s a good choice if you don’t want to carry heavy gear, such as while travelling or for hiking long distances.
+Often with smaller bodies, and always smaller optics, it’s a good choice when you don’t want to carry heavy gear eg when travelling or hiking long distances.

 Canon EOS R7 with 32.5MP APS-C sensor.